Academic freedom in the Middle East: History

 Egypt is one of the countries where academic freedom is not a right freely enjoyed.
 Since the start of the 1990s, academics in Egypt have faced several forms of repression and endured many violations such as judicial convictions, public condemnation, and physical violence from both private individuals and groups, mainly the Islamists, and government officials.
 On one hand, there are Egyptian state authorities using police, political appointees, and regulations and laws to control university life.
 On the other hand, Islamist militants are resorting to physical violence and public attacks to have a say in the content of higher education.

 All aspects of university life including the classroom, student activities, research, campus demonstrations were affected by government and private repression.
-The professors and students find themselves censored and enable to cross the “red lines” of politics, religion, and sex.
+The professors and students find themselves censored and unable to cross the “red lines” of politics, religion, and sex.

 Faculty appointments and promotions are controlled by the state.
 Student activities are limited once outside the classroom, and campus protests are often violently responded to.
 All these factors contribute to the deterioration of the academic freedom situation in Egypt and to the general decline of the educational environment.